How to Find Affordable Housing

 Housing Information Services (HIS)

-One of the first calls you should make is to Housing Information Services.
-This community agency offers a variety of services to assist individuals and families in their search for affordable housing, including one-on-one supports and connections to other service agencies and landlords.
-HIS maintains an up-to-date database of affordable rental units in Windsor and Essex County to provide options to households in their search.
-Appointments are recommended, however walk-ins are welcome.
+If you are experiencing homelessness or are at risk of entering into homelessness, one of the first calls you should make is to Housing Information Services.
+This community agency offers a variety of services to assist individuals and families in their search for affordable housing, including one-on-one support and connections to other agencies and landlords.
+HIS also provides households with resources to maintain their current housing by connecting them to programs and services available within Windsor-Essex.
+Their housing intake line will ensure you are connected to the appropriate resources based on your unique circumstances.
 All services are offered free of charge.

 Housing Information Services